-Summer is in full swing and there’s constant messes everywhere.
-The kids aren’t picking up after themselves, they’re sleeping in late, glued to their electronics, and have no guilt fully embracing the “lazy days of summer.”
+We never expected for EVERYONE to be home, but they are and there are constant messes everywhere.
+The kids aren’t picking up after themselves, they’re sleeping in late, glued to their electronics, and they clearly have no guilt about neglecting their chores.

 Mom on the other hand, needs a break!